swansondesigns/ts-proposal-wp/docs/sections/2-requirements/full-development-freedom.md

 As a generation and transmission organization, your digital needs are unique and evolving:

--   **Custom functionality** — Features specific to utility companies and cooperatives
+-   **Custom functionality** — Features specific to generation and transmission organizations
 -   **Integration requirements** — Seamless connection with Salesforce, Mailchimp, and other business tools
 -   **Compliance needs** — SEC requirements and regulatory standards that change over time
 -   **Future growth** — Ability to add new features as your digital strategy evolves